 A: No. A vendor must be designated as either a home-based vendor or a food establishment-not both.
-Entrepreneurs who produce food that is non-potentially hazardous AND food that is potentially hazardous must not comingle production activities of these two food types.
+Entrepreneurs who produce food that is non-potentially hazardous AND food that is Time/Temperature Control for Safety must not comingle production activities of these two food types.
 If a vendor plans to sell food products other than those that are allowed to be produced in a primary residence, that vendor would need to become a retail food establishment and meet all the requirements for that designation.